qingmulanyun/authy/README.md

 - You should use the Pundit (https://github.com/elabs/pundit) gem for Authorisation and ensure that all routes/actions are authorised.

-- To use Authy you will need API keys, please use the following keys.
+- To use Authy you will need API keys, please use the following keys: 'Ef4FOZcWLOEuvR5HDwD2UF024sj3942y'

+## Submission

+- Please clone a copy of this repository and create a new branch with your name.
+Please push this new branch to the repository when finished.

 ## Rules